YE-MJ/CPPpred-En/README.md

 python imbalance_data_test.py
 ```

+Inference time:
-Inference time: The model performs predictions efficiently, typically completing inference within 5~15 seconds, depending on the dataset size and system specifications.
+The model performs predictions efficiently, with inference time varying depending on the dataset size and system specifications.
+The measured inference times are as follows:

+    CPP929 dataset: 3.66 ± 0.15 seconds

+    MLCPP 2.0 dataset: 12.20 ± 0.16 seconds

 ## Author